omise/omise-go/README.md

 go get github.com/omise/omise-go
 ```

-# COMPLIANCE WARNING
+# Compliance warning

 Card data should never transit through your server.
-This library provides means to create
+This library provides the means to create
 tokens on the server side but should only be used for testing or **only if you currently
 have a valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA
 Auditor.**

-Instead we recommend that you follow our guide on how to safely
+Instead, we recommend that you follow our guide on how to safely
 [collect credit information](https://docs.opn.ooo/collecting-card-information).

 ## Compatibility

-Version `v1.2.0` and up of this package is designed to work with Go version 1.16 or higher.
-It is not compatible with Go versions 1.15 and below.
+Version `v1.2.0` and higher of this package is designed to work with Go version 1.16 or higher.
+It is not compatible with Go versions 1.15 and lower.

-If you are using an older version of Go, please consider upgrading to a compatible version to use this project effectively.
+If you are using an older version of Go, please consider upgrading to a compatible version to use this library effectively.

-# USAGE
+# Usage

-See [godoc.org][0] in tandem with the [Opn Payments API Documentation][1] for usage instruction.
+See [godoc.org][0] in tandem with the [Opn Payments API Documentation][1] for usage instructions.

 Example: